leporello-js/leporello-js/README.md

 Both traditional functions and arrow functions, with block bodies and concise bodies, are supported.
 Method definitions, however, are not currently supported.

 Classes are not supported at the moment.
-There is a possibility of supporting some form of immutable classes in the future.
-The `this` keyword is not currently supported, but the `new` operator can be used for instantiating built-in classes.
+The `this` keyword is not currently supported.
+The `new` operator can be used for instantiating built-in classes or classes imported from [third-party](#importing-third-party-libs) libs.

 `switch` statements will be supported in future updates.